golang/proposal/design/go2draft-type-parameters.md

 generic code, but, more importantly, the reader, must remember.
 One of the driving goals of this design is to introduce as few new names as possible.
-In this design we introduce only two new predeclared names.
+In this design we introduce only two new predeclared names, `comparable` and `any`.

-We expect that if people find such names useful, we can introduce a package `constraints` that defines the useful names in the form of constraints that can be used by other types and functions and embedded in other constraints.
+We expect that if people find such names useful, we can introduce a package `constraints` that defines those names in the form of constraints that can be used by other types and functions and embedded in other constraints.
 That will define the most useful names in the standard library while